 * Be user-friendly (logical navigation, clear categories, etc.)

 Your website forms the backbone of your digital marketing strategy, so make sure that your website does justice to your brand and creates a good impression on visitors.

-If you website looks like ite been dragged through a hedge backwards you are going to struggle, broken links, badly designed pages will actually do you more harm than good so if you are in that position take it down and re do it rather than leave if for customers to see and judge you on.
+If your website looks like it's been dragged through a hedge backward you are going to struggle, broken links, badly designed pages will actually do you more harm than good so if you are in that position take it down and redo it rather than leaving it for customers to see and judge you on.

 Your website and blog really should be your priority, it's yours you set the tone and pace on there and it's an environment where you can engage in the way you want to, visual, audio, video written however you feel best represents you and connects with your audience, of course, social media marketing plays a big part and plays a different role in your digital marketing strategy however understanding your client, knowing where they are and ultimately bringing them back to your site is where your priorities should be.